Arm#

 orientation |

-Selects which orientation axis to report:
+The orientation axis to report:

 |

-when Arm control stopped#
+when arm control stopped#

 when [Arm1 v] control stopped :: hat events